 What else should you know?
 A fixture in the Bundesliga for over 20 years now, Wolfsburg have close ties with car manufacturer Volkswagen, whose base in the city.
-The 2009 league champions had a couple of worrying brushes with relegation in recent years, but have been a different proposition under head coach Oliver Glasner this season.
+The 2009 league champions had a couple of worrying brushes with relegation in recent years, but were an entirely different proposition under head coach Oliver Glasner last season.

-Boasting one of the meanest defences around, the Wolves are hoping to secure qualification for European competition once again this term.
-They will look to towering Dutch striker Wout Weghorst to do so: his 11 goals and three assists make him the undisputed focal point of the attack.
+Boasting one of the meanest defences around, the Wolves secured qualification for European competition once again this term by sealing seventh-place.
+They will once again look to towering Dutch striker Wout Weghorst to fire them across three fronts in 2020/21: his 16 goals and three assists make him the undisputed focal point of the Wolfsburg attack.

 Take our quiz to help you decide which club to support!